| Risk Factors

 Your doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 This will include a thorough exam of your patella to check for tenderness and swelling.
 If possible, your doctor will have you walk.
 Your doctor may be able to make the diagnosis based on your symptoms.

-Imaging tests like CT Scan or x-rays may be done to see if there is any damage to other structures.
+may be done to see if there is any damage to other structures around the knee.

 If your patella did not return to the V-shaped groove on its own, your doctor will manipulate it back into place.